 Macros are designed to run when any particular event take place.
 For this you just need to specify that particular event at the time of macro creation.

-Mainly Macro are created in two different ways, one which contained in macro objects is called standalone macros.
+Mainly Access Macros are created in two different ways, one which contained in macro objects is called standalone macros.
 This can be embedded within the event properties of controls, reports and forms.

 Second one is embedded macro.
 You can use embed macros within any event given by reports, control or forms.
 Embedded macro is hidden in the navigation pane.
 So, you can say it ‘s a part of the report, form or control in which it is created.